WeitaoLu/SoftwareEngineeringProject/README.md

 # SJTU Meow Wang Communication Platform

-1. Based on Websocket, front-end using vue, back-end using Node.js
+1. Based on Websocket, front-end using vue, back-end using Node.js,achieved 96 in this course.

 2. It supports multi person and multi room chat, and the front end adapts to the PC and mobile terminals